-Armament: (optional) two General Electric 7.62 mm

-miniguns or two 40 mm grenade launchers; two seventube 2.75-in rocket launchers.

-UH-1N is a twin-engine version of the UH-1 utility helicopter (Bell Model 212), most of which are allocated for AFSPC missile site support and for administrative/DV airlift.
+Armament: (optional) two General Electric 7.62 mm miniguns or two 40 mm grenade launchers; two seven-tube 2.75-in rocket launchers.
+COMMENTARY helicopter (Bell Model 212), most of which are allocated for AFSPC missile site support and for administrative/DV airlift.
 The UH-1N is also used by AETC's 58th SOW, Kirtland AFB, N.M., for training purposes and by the 336th TG, Fairchild AFB, Wash., for aircrew survival training.
-Two UH-1N helicopters are maintained by AFSOC for aviation advisory aircrew flight proficiency.
+Two UH-1N helicopters are main-tained by AFSOC for aviation advisory aircrew flight proficiency.